rucio/documentation/docs/setting-up-demo.md

 (`logshow`), and one terminal to actually run interactive
 commands:

-From your host, get a separate Terminal 1 (the Rucio \"server log show\"):
+From your host, get a separate Terminal 1 (the Rucio *"server log show"*):

 ```bash
 docker exec -it dev_rucio_1 /bin/bash